Internal Medicine Residency Curriculum - Inpatient Medicine

 Daily schedule of work

 At 8am, the chief resident and a hospitalist attending join the on-call day team in morning report to listen to the night team tell the stories of the patients admitted overnight.
 Whenever possible, we go to the bedside together to engage the patients in the transfer of care process and learn pearls in history taking and the physical exam.
-On their non-admit day, teams go to radiology rounds at 8:15 to meet with a radiologist and review films of the last 24 hours.

 From 9 - 10:30, both teams do bedside patient care work rounds with their team's hospitalist attending.
 At 10:30, team residents lead multidisciplinary rounds with the care coordinator, social worker, therapists, and nutritionists.